 7 ways to avoid bullet points (try these simple design alternatives)03/10/16

-A typical example of a PowerPoint seen in way too many corporate presentations.
-It literally just states the points without any visual pazzazz to engage audience members.
-So, the chances of audience members paying attention are slim.
+Above – a typical PowerPoint slide that might feature in too many business presentations.
+It just states the points without any visual engagement for the audience.
+The chances of audience members paying attention here are slim.
 Indeed, some audience members have even died of boredom* while being inflicted with such slides (hence the phrase “Death by PowerPoint”)

 Fortunately, it doesn’t have to be like this.
-What follows are several examples of how one might add some basic “pazzazz” to the above information in a much less lethal, audience-friendly way.
+We’ve collated several easy examples of how one might add some basic “pazzazz” to the above layouts in a much less lethal, audience-friendly way.

 *This is probably untrue